NCAS-CMS/cf-python/docs/source/tutorial.rst

 The :ref:`domain of the CF data model <CF-data-model>` is defined collectively by various other metadata constructs.
 It is represented by the `Domain` class.
-A domain construct may exist indpendently, or is accessed from a field construct with its `~Field.domain` attribute, or `~Field.get_domain` method.
+A domain construct may exist independently, or is accessed from a field construct with its `~Field.domain` attribute, or `~Field.get_domain` method.